 Depending on the type of SEN need your child has will depend on the level of provision used to support them.
 The school currently has a continuum tier system that identifies the SEN support required to help ensure your child’s needs are met.

 Special Educational Needs at the Weald.

 At the Weald we are fortunate to have a dedicated Inclusion Team who are committed to providing a welcoming, attractive and stimulating environment to support the needs and develop the learning of all children.
 Every child and family in our community is valued and diversity is celebrated.

-Mrs Angus has overall responsibility for Inclusion within the school, working alongside Mr Bishop as SENCo.
 The Inclusion Team work closely with class teachers to ensure that Quality First Teaching is delivered in order that all groups of learners make progress including children who may have additional needs.
 Teaching is tailored towards individual learners, providing challenge and support and encouraging everyone to reach their full potential.